 If you live in Singapore, you would likely have seen the numerous advertisements by Yun Nam Hair Care offering free or low-priced trial sessions to people with hair problems.
 You may even have been tempted to go try their services, but were, like me, extremely worried about the hard sell tactics that usually accompany these offers.
 It turned out that I was recently asked to accompany a friend to a trial session, and came away with a few observations that you may find useful.

 The Scalp Analysis

-Between the two of us, we had various problems -- dandruff and itchy/flaky scalp, hair loss and gray hair -- thus the consultant focused on the following points:
+Between the two of us, we had various problems—dandruff and itchy/flaky scalp, hair loss and gray hair.
+The consultant focused on the following points: